antarctica/metadata-library/README.md

 Where the contents of the record is invalid, a `RecordValidationError` exception will be raised.
 Printing this exception will return validation errors.

-These errors should not happen, and if they do are considered internal bugs.
-Please report any in the [Project Issue Tracker](#issue-tracking) if you are internal to BAS, or as [Feedback](#feedback) if you are not.
+These errors should not happen, and if they do are considered internal bugs and [Reported](#project-maintainer).

 See the [Record Schemas](#record-schemas) section for more information on how validation works.